cdrainkainos/TeamC-API/README.md

 Config
 ---
-1. Create an empty file called employeedb.properties in <directory_clone_was_ran>/TeamC-API/
+1. Create an empty file called employeedb.properties in root of the project
 2. The following environment variables need to be set to enable database connection:
 - host
 - user